 - External platforms

-Happew works very differently from traditional social platforms.
-There’s no global feed, no suggested content, and no competing profiles pushed next to yours.
+Happew works differently from traditional social networks.
+There is no global feed, no automatically suggested content, and no competing profiles highlighted.

-When someone from your Discord server lands on your Happew profile, they see only your content—no noise, no distractions.
+When a member of your Discord server arrives on your Happew profile, they only see your content, your world and what you have chosen to share.
+No outside noise, no distraction.

-Happew games: publish and monetize without disrupting the community
+Happew: publish and value content without disrupting the community

-Members don’t need an account: they download the app and play completely anonymously.
+Members do not need to create an account: they download the app and can access content completely anonymously.

 - Short explanatory videos